Ever felt the impulse to write a feature article — or been required to as part of a job— but not known where to start?

 Step 4: Draft and redraft your article until its ready to send off

-Want to hone your creativity and become an expert at feature writing?
+Want to hone your creativity and become a feature journalist?

-Register for the UCT Feature Writing online short course today.
+Register for the UCT Feature Journalism online short course today.